 As well as providing expert nursing care for poorly animals, our veterinary nurses play an important role in supporting pet owners in keeping their pets healthy.
 They carry out essential clinical work and are skilled in performing diagnostic tests, treatments and can be delegated minor surgical procedures.
 Our registered veterinary nurses have the technical knowledge and hands-on expertise to care for animals with skill and empathy.

-At Oak Barn Vets, we are extremely proud of our veterinary nurses dedicated to supporting our clients and their pets in Guilford.
+At Oak Barn Vets, we are extremely proud of our veterinary nurses who are dedicated to supporting our clients and their pets in Guilford.

-To meet our exceptional nursing team, click here.
+To meet our exceptional veterinary nursing team, click here.

 What roles do our veterinary nurses have?

 Our veterinary nurses have a complex yet diverse role in our practice in Guildford, with no two days ever the same.
 Here are just a few fundamental roles they carry out regularly: